stat545ubc-2022/MollyM_minidata/README.md

 ### Milestone 2:
 * Used tools for sharing/uploading data, regression modeling, some additional graphing and tibble making, and using git.
-* Includes the RMD file milestone_2.rmd, the image folder milestone-2_files/figure-gfm, and the "output" folder which includes a tibble and .rds file.
+* Includes the RMD file milestone_2.rmd, the image folder milestone-2_files/figure-gfm.

+### output
+* Includes a tibble and .rds file. from Milestone 2